julianchurchill/text-adventure/README.md

 Backlog
 =======

-- [FEATURE] Unlock the clock tower door with the skeleton key to reveal an 'up' exit DONE - [TEST] New action 'UseWithSpecificItem' returns a default user message 'Nothing happens.'.
-Label for action is item name.
-Constructor takes an Item.
-  DONE - [TEST] New action - 'UseWith' - add to 'Inventory item' action as additional follow up action.
-Follow up actions are 'UseWithSpecificItem' action for each item in the current location and inventory.
-  DONE - [TEST] Items need ids in the serialised model content
-  - [TEST] Model text can specify that an item can be used with another named item DONE - [TEST] 'item use is not repeatable'
-    - [TEST] Include actions resulting from the item use as defined in the model text.
-In this feature case it adds an exit to the clock tower location, changes the clock tower door name and description to unlocked.
-      DONE - [TEST] 'item use action change description:new item description' DONE - [TEST] 'item use action change name:new item name'
-      - [TEST] 'item use action:make exit visible:exit id'
-      - [REFACTOR] Rename ModelLocation.exits to visibleExits

-- [TEST] Consider making the order of statements in the model text irrelevant.
+- [REFACTOR] Consider making the order of statements in the model text irrelevant.
 Currently the deserialisation depends on a strict ordering - this might be a pain and lead to silly errors in the model text that are not obvious to find.
 - [REFACTOR] Moves items into their own namespace
 - [REFACTOR] Exits should deserialise themselves - not Location
 - [REFACTOR] Deserialisation should be pulled out into seperate classes - ModelDeserialiser, ModelLocationDeserialiser, ItemDeserialiser - all coordinate with a PlainTextDeserialiser used by the PlainTextModelPopulator